LimePoint/opschain/docs/reference/concepts.md

 If a change is cancelled by a user all finalised steps (i.e. in the `success` or `error` state) remain in their existing state, and all `pending`, `queued`, or `running` steps are transitioned to the `cancelled` state.
 There is no rollback of any kind, steps that have not yet started will not start, and steps that are in progress are stopped immediately.

+#### Retrying Changes

+Changes that have failed or been cancelled can be retried.

+When retrying a change, the existing change is duplicated as a new change and started from where the existing change ended.
+Any successfully completed steps are not rerun - they will stay in the `success` state with their original started and finished times.
+Steps that were being run by a worker when the change ended are restarted from the start as OpsChain does not track step internals.

+As steps are rerun from the start we suggest only retrying changes/steps that are idempotent.

+_Note: the logs for the original change are not included when using the `logs-show` command.
+They can still be seen in the original change._

 ## Automated Change Rule

 An automated change rule allows the automated creation and execution of a change.